 Neidpath Castle is an impressive medieval L-plan tower house, dramatically positioned on a cliff overlooking the River Tweed, about a mile (1.6 km) west of Peebles.
 It has witnessed some 800 years of Scottish history, having hosted royalty, withstood sieges, and remained a privately owned residence to this day.

-The earliest fortification at Neidpath was established by Sir Gilbert Fraser in around 1190, marking the beginning of the site’s long history.
+Records aren’t clear on when a fortification at Neidpath was first established.
+Some sources say a wooden castle was standing by 1190.
+But more likely it was Bernard Fraser or his son, Gilbert, who began the site’s long history in the 1200s.
 It was strategically chosen for its commanding position overlooking the River Tweed, providing excellent defensive advantages.

-Sir Simon gained fame for his remarkable military achievement of defeating the English three times in a single day at Roslyn Glen, despite commanding only 8,000 men against an English force three times that size.
-Despite his military prowess, Sir Simon’s story ended tragically when he was executed in London following his capture by English forces.
+Sir Simon gained his fame for his remarkable military achievement of defeating the English three times in a single day at Roslyn Glen, despite commanding only 8,000 men against an English force that some say was three times that size.

 The castle passed to the Hay family through marriage in the early 14th century when the heiress Margaret, daughter of Simon Fraser’s son, married into the Hay family.
 This marriage alliance transferred the barony of Neidpath to the Hays, who would maintain ownership for the next three centuries.